The Vulgar Boatmen: History

 by a group of students at the University of Florida, including John Eder and Walter Salas-Humara, later of The Silos.
 In its original configuration the group issued several cassette-only releases, including Women and Boatmen First (1982) and All Bands on Deck (1984).
 As first Eder and then Salas-Humara departed, the group coalesced around Robert Ray, a film studies professor at the university, who became one of the group's two principal songwriters and vocalists, the other being Indiana musician Dale Lawrence, a former student of Ray's who was a veteran of the early punk band the Gizmos.
 The band was named as a play on the Russian folk song The Volga Boatmen.

 Though they lived and worked in different states, Ray and Lawrence composed songs by exchanging cassette tapes through the mail.
 Eventually Lawrence merged his own band, Right to Left, into the Boatmen, who until that time had existed as two distinct performing units.
-In their revised lineup the Boatmen are known for their straightforward but infectious pop melodies, stark lyrics—many of which focus on women and automobile travel—and frequent employment of the viola, an instrument relatively uncommon in rock.
+In their revised lineup the Boatmen are known for their straightforward but infectious pop melodies, stark lyrics — many of which focus on women, trains, and automobile travel — and frequent employment of the viola, an instrument relatively uncommon in rock.
 At least sixteen musicians have been members of the group at one time or another.
-In addition to Robert Ray and his wife Helen Kirklin, who plays viola, members of the Florida (recording) branch have included Carey Crane (vocals), Jonathan Kaley-Isley (drums, organ, vocals), and Michael Derry (guitar and drums).
-Current or former members of the Indiana (touring) Boatmen include Dale Lawrence, Kathy Kolata (viola), Andy Richards (drums), Jake Smith (bass), and Matt Speake (guitar).
+In addition to Robert Ray and his wife, violist Helen Kirklin, the core of the Florida (recording) branch included Carey Crane (vocals), Jonathan Kaley-Isley (drums, organ, vocals), and Michael Derry (guitar and drums).
+Core members of the Indiana (touring) Boatmen include Dale Lawrence, Kathy Kolata (viola), Andy Richards (drums), Jake Smith (bass), and Matt Speake (guitar).